Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.76 team ERA ranks 24th among all MLB pitching staffs.
+- The Cardinals have the 24th-ranked team ERA among all MLB pitching staffs (4.77).

-- Cardinals pitchers combine to surrender 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Cardinals allow the sixth-fewest home runs in baseball (178 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.